Archaeology Digs in the Middle East

 Biblical Archaeology Review's Find a Dig

 From the Biblical Archaeological Society, detailed excavation listings primarily from the middle and near east, a few from Europe as well.

-October 17-November 22, 2013.
+October 16-November 21, 2014.
 Institute for Field Research (UCLA).
 The Fayum field school takes place at the Greco-Roman town of Karanis, a large mudbrick settlement founded in the third century BCE as part of the Ptolemaic expanse of agriculture in the Fayum region of Egypt.

-June 23-July 31, 2013 (three sessions).
+June 22-July 31, 2014 (two sessions).
 Hebrew University of Jerusalem.
 Excavations at Hazor, the largest biblical-era site in Israel, will be concentrated on the Israelite and Canaanite periods.
 Excavations will resume at Hazor, a major site in the Galilee, located approximately 5 km. north of Rosh-Pinnah.
 In this season the levels of the Israelite and Canaanite period will be explored.

-July 2013.
+June 29-July 24, 2014 (four sessions).
 Zinman Institute of Archaeology, University of Haifa.
 Sussita, or as it was known by its Greek name, Antiochia-Hippos, was founded after 200 BC, when the Seleucids seized the Land of Israel from the Ptolemies.
 Excavations focus on Hellenistic and Roman sections of the ancient site.
 In Summer 2012 the Thirteenth Season of Excavations at Hippos (Sussita) will begin.
 The site is located on the eastern shore of the Sea of Galilee, a short distance from Kibbutz Ein-Gev.
-The city of Hippos is naturally bordered by cliffs and slopes of the hill on which Hippos was built overlooking the Sea of Galilee. [slow server]
+The city of Hippos is naturally bordered by cliffs and slopes of the hill on which Hippos was built overlooking the Sea of Galilee.